clemenssielaff/notf/pynotf/docs/logic.md

 An Event is an object that is passed to the Circuit to be handled.
 It references a single Emitter and a variant \[Value, Exception, Complete] containing the arguments for one of the three emission methods to call.
 Events are queued and handled in the order they arrive.
 Handling an Event encompasses the introduction of a new Signal into a Circuit, its propagation and the modifications of the Circuit as a result.
 The Event is finished, once all Receivers have finished handling the input Signal and no more Signals are being emitted within the Circuit.

 + **Signal**
  Object at the front of the Event handling process.
-At the beginning of an Event, a single Signal is emitted into the Circuit by a single Emitter but as the Signal is propagated through, it can multiply into different Signals.
+At the beginning of an Event, a single Signal is emitted into the Circuit by a single Emitter but as the Signal is propagated through, it can split along multiple paths into different Signals.

 + **Emitter**
  Is a Circuit object that emits a Signal into the Circuit.
 Emitters can be sources or relays of Signals, meaning they either introduce a new Signal into the circuit from somewhere outside the Logic (see Facts in the scene module) or they can create a Signals as a response to another Signal from within the Circuit.
-Emitters may contain a user-defined sorting function for their connected Receivers, but most will simply use the default implementation which is based on the order of connection and connection priorities.
+Emitters may contain a user-defined sorting function for determining the order in which they call their connected Receivers, but most will simply use the default implementation which is based on the order of connection and connection priorities.

 + **Receiver**
  Is the counter-object to an Emitter.
 A Receiver receives a Signal from an Emitter and handles it in a way appropriate to its type.
 The handler function of a Receiver is the main injection point for user-defined functionality.

 + **Operator**
  Anything that is both an Emitter and a Receiver of Signals that contains user-defined code to modify the input value.
-Usually maps one or more inputs to an output but note that not all Switches generate an output Signal for each input Signal all the time.
+Usually maps one or more inputs to an output but note that not all Operators generate an output Signal for each input Signal all the time.

 # Logic Elements